wp-plugins/woocommerce-product-quick-view/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 WooCommerce Product Quick View gives our customer a true experience of shopping.
-User can view product details in a ligthbox without leaving the page.
+User can view product details in a lightbox without leaving the page.

 == Description ==
 WooCommerce Product Quick View gives your customer a true experience of shopping.
-User can view product details in a ligthbox without leaving the page.
+User can view product details in a lightbox without leaving the page.

-User can also navigate with different product by clicking next and previous product with in the same ligthbox.
+User can also navigate with different product by clicking next and previous product with in the same lightbox.

 This quick is completely responsive and compatible with most of the themes.